jebowe3/DH-Mapping/README.md

 ![Copy Image URL](images/image-url.png)
 **Figure 33**.
 Copy the image url.

 Paste this link into the empty entry in the images column of the shared google spreadsheet.
-Return to your googlesheet-index.html in atom-live-server and make sure to refresh the page.
+Return to your googlesheet-index.html in Live Server and make sure to refresh the page.
 Now, when you hover over the marker for the image you just entered, you should see your added image in the popup content (it may take a moment).

 ![Image Added](images/image-added.png)
 **Figure 34**.
 Image added to popup.